 Study population

-Overall during the study period, participation rate varied between 45% and 76% for men and between 71% and 86% for women (Table 1).
-A total of 9008 men and 16672 women were included in the study.
+Overall during the study period, participation rate at each survey round varied between 45% and 76% for men and between 71% and 86% for women (Table 1).
+A total of 9,008 men and 16,672 women were included in the study.
 66,120 partnerships were reported.
 Among those, 10,564 partnerships were excluded due to missing date of last sex and 12,957 due to last sex being more than 6 months prior to IQ.
 Finally, a total of 15,831 partnerships reported by men (10,199 regular and 5,632 casual) and 26,460 by women (20,083 regular and 6,377 casual) were included.

 Differences in sexual behaviours

-Figure 1 presents the weighted and unweighted levels for men and women, by trial arm and trial round, for the seven sexual behaviour indicators.
+Figure 1 presents the weighted and unweighted proportions for men and women, by trial arm and trial round, for the seven sexual behaviour indicators.
 For all indicators applying weights did not significantly change the estimates (Figure 1) and for all remaining analyses weighted estimates are presented.
 The results of the final model for each indicator are presented in Table 2 (men) and Table 3 (women).
 Interaction model outputs (Table 4) are presented visually in supplementary data (Figure 3).

 Sexual intercourse in the past month

 The proportion of IQs at which sexual intercourse was reported in the past month varied between 59% and 68% for men and between 44% and 54% for women (Figure 1a).
-Among men, there was no difference according to trial arm.
+Among men, there was no difference according to arm.
 Among women, the interaction between arm and trial round was significant (pval<0.001; Table 3).
 The odds of women reporting sexual intercourse showed significant variations between arms across trial rounds but with no consistent pattern (Table 4).

 Regular partner in the past six months